uwdata/arquero/README.md

 Alternatively, you can build and import `arquero.min.js` from the `build` directory, or build your own application package.

-Arquero uses a number of modern JavaScript features, and so may not work on older browsers.
+Arquero uses modern JavaScript features, and so will not work with some outdated browsers.
 To use Arquero with older browsers including Internet Explorer, set up your project with a transpiler such as [Babel](https://babeljs.io/).

 ### In Node.js

 First install `arquero` as a dependency, via `npm install arquero --save` or `yarn add arquero`.
+Arquero assumes Node version 12 or higher.

 Import using CommonJS module syntax: